Lowchen Breed Summary

 Happy, Affectionate, Playful, Alert and Intelligent

-These doggies are very charming and lovely little guys who have very silky coats - often trimmed to look like that of a Lion, thus their nickname of the 'Little Lion Dogs'.
+These dogs are very charming, lovely little guys who have very silky coats - often trimmed to look like that of a Lion, hence their nickname of 'Little Lion Dog'.

 They are discussed as being one of the largest of all the toy Breeds and built very sturdily.
-With their looks and personalities combined, they make excellent pets!
-However, their numbers remain quite low so you may have to register your interest with a breeder if you're looking to pair up with one of these pooches.
+With their looks and personality, they make excellent pets!
+Their numbers remain quite low so you may have to register your interest with a breeder if you're looking to pair up with one of these pooches.

-The doggies are known for their loving and affectionate personalities.
-Additionally, they are very intelligent pooches, which makes them relatively easy to train and makes them real candidates in doggy sports and competitions!
+The dogs are known for their loving and affectionate personalities.
+Additionally, they are very intelligent, which makes them relatively easy to train and a real candidate in sports and competitions!
 On top of this, they are a very playful and lively breed, mainly due to the fact that they remain puppy-like throughout most of their lives.
-Because of this, they make a great choice for first time owners and love to be the centre of attention with you!
-They are also a highly alert breed, meaning they make great watchdogs as well.
-Overall they make lovely family pets, with the ability to provide you with years of happiness and joy.
+They make a great choice for first-time owners and love to be the centre of attention!
+They are also a highly alert breed, meaning they make great watchdogs.